GauvainSeigneur/ScreenRatioImageView/README.md

 # ScreenRatioImageView
-An extend of ImageView Class which has two parameters which allows to set height and width in percentage of teh screen dimension
+An extend of ImageView Class which has two parameters which allows to set height and width in percentage of the parent layout pixel dimension

 ![alt text](screenshot/Screenshot_20170204-232612.png "screenshot")